SCAND 445/SCAND 590/JSIS A 442: Winter 2021

-Grades will be based on exams, two short essays, and a term paper, as well as class discussions.
+Grades will be based on two short essays, and a term paper, and a final test as well as class participation.

 All students are advised to make use of the class guide in order to get started with the research for the term paper: http://guides.lib.uw.edu/research/scand445.

 Further, students are encouraged to make use of UW campus writing centers, such as Odegaard Writing & Research Center https://depts.washington.edu/owrc/ for assistance with the final research paper.

 Assignments and Evaluation for SCAND 590A (applies to graduate students in course):